 The incredibly important part of backwards writing is that your writing be actual script writing, not outlining.
 There seems to be this misconception that writing the perfect outline is a prerequisite for writing the perfect script.
 I’ve always found that the process isn’t that linear.
 A good outline can certainly help you determine what scenes to write, but at the same time good scenes can also help inform what your outline should look like.
 I’ve lost track of how many wonderful ideas became immediately obvious to me while I was writing that never came to me when I was just “brainstorming” or “outlining.”

-It’s okay to go ahead and write scenes even if you haven’t made final decisions on all the structure (Writers making ‘final’ decisions is actually a bit comical tbh).
+It’s okay to go ahead and write scenes even if you haven’t made final decisions on all the structure (Writers making ‘final’ decisions is actually a bit comical to be honest).
 It’s okay, if not downright necessary, to write scenes even if you haven’t written all the scenes that will precede it.
 Try writing backwards.
 Sometimes it’s the only way to move forwards.